-The HEC-HMS is a model developed by the US Army Corps of Engineers that is applied to simulate continuous hydrological processes.
-The HEC-HMS model can be used to analyse various hydrological aspects, such as flooding events, reservoir capacity, stormwater warnings, and stream restoration (U.S. Army Corps of Engineers 2008).
-HEC-HMS is divided into four components: (i) an analytical model: calculation of direct runoff and channel routing; (ii) a basin model: representation of hydrological elements in 197 a watershed; (iii) a system to manage input data and store data; (iv) a post-processing tool 198 199 to report and illustrate simulation results.
-Two main processes were taken into account in the methodology developed in this case of study: loss (infiltration) and transform 200 201 methods.
-In the first case, the Soil Conservation Service (SCS) curve number was 202 selected.
-This method implements the curve number methodology for incremental losses, 203 since it was designed to calculate the infiltration during periods of heavy rainfall, and therefore is well suited to this type of studies.
-Respect to the transform process, based on 204 205 the way of convert the excess precipitation as runoff, the SCS unit hydrograph method was also selected for the reasons mentioned above.
-More information about the loss and 206 207 transform methods used in this work are detailed in NRCS (2007).
-By last, the Muskingum-Cunge Routing method was selected for runoff propagation because it 208 209 provides a good approach in basins with similar slopes.
-This method takes into account the conservation of mass as well as the diffusion representation of the conservation of 210 211 momentum (U.S. Army Corps of Engineers 2008).
-Other parameters like the baseflow were not considered because suppose less than 3% of the peak flow for this kind of events 212 213 and can be neglected.
+The HEC-HMS is a model developed by the U.S. Army Corps of Engineers that is applied to simulate continuous hydrological processes.
+The HEC-HMS model can be used to analyse various hydrological aspects, such as flooding events, reservoir capacity, storm water warnings and stream restoration (U.S. Army Corps of Engineers, 2008).
+HEC-HMS is divided into four components: (i) an analytical model: calculation of direct runoff and channel routing; (ii) a basin model: representation of hydrological elements in a watershed; (iii) a system to manage input data and store data; and (iv) a post-processing tool to report and illustrate simulation results.
+Two main processes were taken into account in the methodology developed in this case of study: loss (infiltration) and transformation methods.
+In the first case, the Soil Conservation Service (SCS) curve number was selected.
+This method implements the curve number methodology for incremental losses since it was designed to calculate the infiltration during periods of heavy rainfall and therefore is well suited to this type of study.
+With respect to the transform process, based on the method of converting the excess precipitation as runoff, the SCS unit hydrograph method was also selected for the reasons mentioned above.
+More information about the loss and transformation methods used in this work is detailed in NRCS (2007).
+Last, the Muskingum-Cunge routing method was selected for runoff propagation because it provides a good approach in basins with similar slopes.
+This method takes into account the conservation of mass as well as the diffusion representation of the conservation of momentum (U.S. Army Corps of Engineers, 2008).
+Other parameters like the base flow were not considered because they represent less than 3% of the peak flow for this kind of event and can be neglected.

 Taylor diagrams (Taylor, 2001) were used to compute the accuracy of the results obtained with HEC-HMS by means of the normalised standard deviation (Eq.
-1), normalised centred root-mean square difference (Eq.
+1), normalised centred root-mean-square difference (Eq.
 2) and correlation (Eq.
 3).